-LUSEM case competition training activities for students has both general and more special format and content.
-First of all the student get a solid ground for case solving in class format.
-At least once a year an open seminar about competing with cases is arranged for all LUSEMs students, preparing them to excel in different case competition format.
+LUSEM case competition training activities for students have both general and more specialised formats and content.
+First of all, the student gets a solid grounding in case solving in a class format.
+At least once a year, an open seminar about competing with cases is arranged for all LUSEMs students, preparing them to excel in different case competition formats.

-A more nisched format is the Case Competition Training programme.
+A more niched format is the Case Competition Training programme.
 The purpose of this format is to replicate an international case competition format.
-Twelve participants in the training programme are invited based on recommendation by faculty and/or the student union.
+Twelve participants in the training programme are invited based on recommendations by faculty and/or the student union.
 To qualify, exceptional study results, teamwork spirit and high analytical and presentation skills are necessary.

 Interaction with society and business

-The case method of teaching and learning, as applied at LUSEM, helps students develop ways of understanding and contributing to a corporation’s problems.
-Working with cases in general, and case competition in particular, provides a natural intersection for university students to engage with society and learn about business in different contexts and industries, and vice versa.
+The case method of teaching and learning, as applied at LUSEM, helps students develop ways of understanding a corporation’s problems and contributing to their solution.
+Working with cases in general, and case competitions in particular, provides a natural intersection for university students to engage with society and learn about business in different contexts and industries, and vice versa.
 Examples of case-related co-operations include:

 - A corporation serving as a live case

-- Experienced managers may act as judges in case competitions
+- Experienced managers acting as judges in case competitions

 - Corporations working together with a case writer to produce cases